 Pretty sure I didn’t, and don’t call me Shirley!

-I was economical with the truth because I feared the reprocussions of telling you.
+I was economical with the truth because I feared the reprocussions of telling you something private.
 I told you and you thought only of yourselves and have pushed me away.
 Well all those who couldn’t handle it, guess what?
 I am sad i’ve lost you in my life but I am much happier for finding me, much happier in myself and to be frank, I don’t need you in my life.

 Before folk start pointing the lie finger perhaps they should ask, “What skeletons do I have in my closet and should I tell folk about them?”